 tab Home-> button Junk-> Junk E-mail Options…

-Note: In Outlook 2010, Outlook 2013 and Outlook 2016, the Junk E-mail Options are controlled on a per account basis.
+Note: The Junk E-mail Options are controlled on a per account basis.
 To make sure that you set the options for the correct account, select the Inbox folder of the account that you wish to control before opening the Junk E-mail Options dialog.
 The title bar of the dialog will inform you for which mail account you are configuring the Junk E-mail Options.

 In case you have a need to block emails by country specific top-level domains (like .nl for The Netherlands, .de for Germany, .ro for Romania, .cn for China, etc…), use;

 - Junk E-mail Options…-> tab International-> Blocked Top-Level Domain List…